NayanSayaji/NayanSayaji/README.md

 ### Glad to see you here!
-I’m a Second Year B.Tech CSE Student currently learning and exploring technologies...
+I’m a Third Year B.Tech CSE Student currently learning and exploring technologies...

 <br/>